olets/git-replay/README.md

 ## Action configuration

 `git-replay`'s configuration is a human-readable YAML file, and a handy reference document for keeping track of WIP and how branches relate.

-You can manage the file from the command line with `git replay add` and `git replay delete`.
-Editing the file directly may be an even better experience.

 The configuration file takes top-level objects with keys `rebase`, `rebase-onto`, and `stage`.
 There can be multiple of each and they can be in any order, but _actions will always be run in the following order_: